nrwl/nx/docs/shared/mental-model.md

 ## Affected commands

-When you run `nx test app1`, you are telling Nx to run the app1:test task plus all the tasks it depends on.
+When you run `nx test app1`, you are telling Nx to run the `app1:test` task plus all the tasks it depends on.

-When you run `nx run-many --target=test --projects=app1,lib`, you are telling Nx to do the same for two tasks app1:test and lib:test.
+When you run `nx run-many --target=test --projects=app1,lib`, you are telling Nx to do the same for two tasks `app1:test` and `lib:test`.

 When you run `nx run-many --target=test --all`, you are telling Nx to do this for all the projects.